Denomination

 ## Use Explicit Denomination in Transactions

-Transactions have a `denomination` field.
+Transactions have a single `denomination` field that applies to both the `reward` and `quantity` amounts.
 We recommend always setting it explicitly rather than leaving it at 0 (implicit/legacy).

 * `denomination = 0` — uses the current block's denomination implicitly.